Visit

 GALLERY WALKS

-Learn more about the highlights of the collection on a brief guided tour of the Museum’s permanent exhibits.
+Free with admission, take a guided tour of the Museum’s permanent exhibits.

 WALKING TO THE MUSEUM